mlrun/katacoda-scenarios/03-install-mlrun-kit/quick_start.md

 > Select the `mlrun` namespace from the left drop-down menu and then select your "quick-start" project.
 > Now, click on your serving function (`v2-model-server`) to see detailed information and configuration about the function.
 > On the right side of the `code` tab you will see the test pane - where you can invoke your function with test inputs
 > and inspect the outputs.
-Feel free to explore the various tabs to learn about the different details of the function
-> while you're here.